-Memberships and Peers: LMT is a member of the S&P 500.
-The company's peer group includes: Boeing Co.
-(BA) with a 2.6% yield, Northrop Grumman Corporation (NOC) with a 3.% yield and United Technologies Corp.
-(UTX) with a 2.4% yield.
+Peers: The company's peer group includes: Boeing Co.
+(BA) with a 2.0% yield, Northrop Grumman Corporation (NOC) with a 1.7% yield and United Technologies Corp.
+(UTX) with a 2.2% yield.

 Conclusion: LMT earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
 This quantitatively ranks LMT as a 3-Star Hold stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,500 NPV MMA Differential, the calculated rate is 5.9%.
-This dividend growth rate is significantly lower than the 20.0% used in this analysis, thus providing a large margin of safety.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,200 NPV MMA Differential, the calculated rate is 9.8%.
+This dividend growth rate is less than 15.0% used in this analysis, thus providing a significant margin of safety.
 LMT has a risk rating of 2.25 which classifies it as a Medium risk stock.

 LMT is the largest defense contractor in the world and dominates next-generation defense platforms.
 It owns supply contracts for key programs such as the F-35, which assures the company multiple years of revenue.
-However, LMT could face stiff headwinds from the 2011 Budget Control Act and sequestration (broad, automatic, across-the-board cuts).
-If Congress does not act, sequestration would take effect on March 1, 2013, leading to the U.S. Department of Defense reducing spending by $950 billion over 10 years.
+In spite of spending cuts, the company continues to receive contracts from the Dept. of Defense.
+Going forward, its varied product offerings, operating execution and cost reduction measures will help the company to sustain its profitability.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.